alexwenzel/nova-dependency-container/readme.md

 ### Usage

-1. Add the `Alexwenzel\NovaDependencyContainer\HasDependencies` trait to your Nova Resource.
+1. Add the `Alexwenzel\DependencyContainer\HasDependencies` trait to your Nova Resource.
-2. Add the `Alexwenzel\NovaDependencyContainer\NovaDependencyContainer` to your Nova Resource `fields` method.
+2. Add the `Alexwenzel\DependencyContainer\DependencyContainer` to your Nova Resource `fields` method.
-3. Add the `Alexwenzel\NovaDependencyContainer\ActionHasDependencies` trait to your Nova Actions that you wish to use dependencies on.
+3. Add the `Alexwenzel\DependencyContainer\ActionHasDependencies` trait to your Nova Actions that you wish to use dependencies on.

 ```php